uncoded0123/website/README.md

 # website
-control circuit board from internet
+simple turn stuff connected to circuit board on and off online, and check data online see on_off repository